 If you are as in love with breakfast as I am, especially weekend breakfast, this is the recipe to get all excited about.
 It’s mildly sweet, with the scent and taste of oranges mixed with nutty almond and whole wheat flours.
 The crumb is moist and flavorful, and the crust is sticky and sweet with a very simple but deliciously addictive orange marmalade glaze.

-This works very well as a make-ahead recipe.
+This bread — an orange almond cake, really — works very well as a make-ahead recipe.
 You can stir it up on a weeknight and put into the oven while you catch up with your favorite TV show or book.
 You could even do it on a Friday or a Saturday night, if yours, like mine, mostly involve staying in with family.

 I used whole wheat pastry flour for this bread, but you can certainly substitute with unbleached all-purpose flour or all-purpose gluten-free flour.